gitrdm/gokando/docs/implementation_roadmap_v3.md

-# GoKanDo Hybrid Solver Implementation Roadmap
+# gokanlogic Hybrid Solver Implementation Roadmap

 ## 1. Introduction

-This document outlines the phased implementation plan for refactoring and enhancing the GoKanDo solver into a robust, extensible, and production-ready hybrid constraint programming framework.
+This document outlines the phased implementation plan for refactoring and enhancing the gokanlogic solver into a robust, extensible, and production-ready hybrid constraint programming framework.
 The primary goal is to move from the current prototype-level integration to a tightly-coupled, high-performance system with a clean, user-friendly API.

 Each phase is designed to build upon the previous one, ensuring a stable foundation before new features are added.
 All work must adhere to the strict coding, documentation, and testing standards outlined below.